polterguy/phosphorusfive-dox/chapter-14.md

 We will cretate 4 Hyperlambda files, encapsulating all of our 4 CRUD operations; (C)reate, (R)ead, (U)pdate and (D)elete.
 This is not a technical prerequiste, but makes it easier for us to apply changes to our app in the future.
 An example might include changing from the P5 database, to a more scalable database.

-By hiding the internals of our app, inside our our CRUD database layer, we accommodate for future change, and our application achieves a higher degree of encapsulation.
+By hiding the internals of our app, inside our CRUD database layer, we accommodate for future change, and our application achieves a higher degree of encapsulation.

 We will also create the app as a *"CMS app"*, which means that it will be declared as a folder inside of our *"/phosphorusfive/core/p5.webapp/system42/apps/"* folder.
 This is the preferred way to create more complex apps, consisting of multiple files, since it allows for what is often referred to as *"XCopy deployment"*.
 The latter implies, that you can simply copy the entire folder where your app is declared, and distribute it to others, having them paste the folder into their *"/apps/"* folder.
 This give you yet another very useful distribution model for your apps.
 Especially apps of more complex nature.